A statement from Publishers for Palestine calling for a ceasefire and denouncing repression of Palestinian solidarity.

 The world we see through the eyes of western mainstream media is only one world.
 There are others.
 That is why from day one, an important part of our mission is to introduce American readers to the unheard voices of leading women novelists from the Arab world.

 August is Women in Translation Month.
-So if you are looking for great reads for escapism, learning, or entertainment–or all the above–you’ll find tremendous joy in reading these accomplished Arab women writers in English translation.
+So if you are looking for great reads for escapism, learning, or entertainment?or all the above?you?ll find tremendous joy in reading these accomplished Arab women writers in English translation.
 Below are my top 10 recommended summer reads.

 Remember for the rest of the month of August, we are donating 30% of the proceeds from our sales of titles by Lebanese writers the Lebanese Food Bank for Lebanon disaster relief.
 Thank you for your support.
 Your purchases are helping us stay in operation during these challenging times.